rmay1er/reptiloid-go/README.md

 # Reptiloid Go - Simple Replicate API Client for Go
+For the Russian version of this README, see the [README 🇷🇺](README-ru.md).

 A friendly Go library for generating AI images using Replicate's models.
 No complex setup, just simple and clean code.